rafde/con-estado/README.md

 createConStore( initialState, selector, );
 ```

-**TIP**: If your `selector` return value is/has a `function`, function will not be seen as a change to
+**TIP**: When selectors return a function or object with a function, those functions will not trigger re-render when changed.
-trigger re-render.
-This is a precaution to prevent unnecessary re-renders since all dynamic functions create a new reference.
+This is a precaution to prevent unnecessary re-renders since creating functions create a new reference.
-If you need to conditional return a `function`, it's better if you make a `function` that can handle your condition.

-example
+Examples:

 ```ts
 // Won't re-render